About

 How are Traditional Owners being engaged about the Project

-Cleanaway is working with the Mununjali People and specialist consultants in developing a Cultural Heritage Management plan for the site.
+Cleanaway is working with the Mununjali People and specialist consultants to understand and manage cultural heritage values at the site.
 This involves assistance in the field during complex surveys and evaluation of reports developed.

 When and how can I get more detailed information about the facility